 If this gets dirty (or broken or dislodged), your printer will not be able to work correctly.
 In some models, you can clean the encoder strip.

-Find out how you can find the FAQ section on the Canon website for your particular model.
+Find out how you can find your model’s FAQ section on the Canon website.
 There you should find more information on how to clean it.

 5. Printer Needs a Reset

-As with all electronics, sometimes you need to turn it off and back on again.
+As with all electronics, sometimes you must turn it off and back on again.

 - Start by hitting the power button on the printer for a full reset.